Huawei Watch GT 2 Pro review

 Two minutes with the Huawei Watch GT 2 Pro and it’s clear - this is a premium smartwatch, so we weren’t too shocked to see its price climb up to €329 (about £300, $390, AU$530).
 The Classic edition of the watch is even more expensive at €349 (about £320, $410, AU$570).

 We can be guaranteed that the Watch GT 2 Pro won’t launch in the US, given the Huawei ban in place.
-Having said that, we would expect it to launch in Huawei’s standard markets, including Australia and the UK but neither of those have been confirmed yet.
+Having said that, we would expect it to launch in Huawei’s standard markets, including Australia and the UK.

 Design and display